Wild Alaskan Company

 Instructions

-2. Place the fish fillets on top and sprinkle with salt, the garlic, ginger, and chili and leave to marinate for 5 to 10 minutes.
+2. Cut the lemongrass stalks lengthwise and smash with the back of a knife.
+Place onto a large tray.
+Place the fish on top and sprinkle with salt, the garlic, ginger, and chili and leave to marinate for 5 to 10 minutes.

 4. Place onto a serving plate, zest the lime over the top then cut it in half and squeeze some juice over the fish, sprinkle with fish sauce, the extra sliced chili and palm sugar/brown sugar, then garnish with a sprinkle of peanuts and fresh basil.